Our Story

 Every table means something

 The back room is for barkadas.
 The living wall is for dates.
 The window counter is for when you came alone.
-We seat you on purpose.
+The long table by the grill is for the nights you show up with twelve friends and forgot to tell us.

 The Space

-The patio seats 42 under the canopy, the bar room holds the big screens and the draft tower, the back dining room is where we do private parties and Sunday lunches.
-Everything connects through the garden — so wherever you sit, you’re a few steps from the grill and a few more from the bar.
+It’s all one open-air space, stitched together by the garden.
+The patio seats 42 under the canopy.
+The bar side holds the big screens and the draft tower.
+The back is for private parties and Sunday lunches.
+Wherever you land, you’re a few steps from the grill and a few more from the bar.

 2026